 Conclusion

 In summary, tomato blossom end rot is a preventable condition that commonly affects tomatoes, but can also impact other garden vegetables such as peppers and aubergines.
-Proper watering techniques and optimal nutrient balance are crucial in preventing this issue from arising in your garden.
+Proper watering techniques is your main defence, if you have your watering game on point then look at other potential causes at that point.

 Implement a consistent watering schedule and water deeply rather than surface watering.
 If growing in growbags, then use growbag pots as due to their shallow nature, growbags can dry out quickly.

-If you are sure your soil is low in calcium then get a soil test and add some back in if needed.
+If you are unsure if your soil is low in calcium, then you can always get a soil test and add some back in if needed.

 I have started to use "collars" or halos, even though my tomatoes and courgettes and cucumbers are all planted in raised beds.
 I think it makes providing water and liquid fertiliser easier and helps keep water off the leaves.
 All seems to be working fine so far.
 I believe that this way the water is distributed more equally to all side of the plants